Goodfellow Family Cellars/Matello Wines, Willamette Valley

 –Matt Kramer in The Oregonian, December 28, 2010

 Marcus Goodfellow grew up on a Douglas Fir tree farm in Oregon.
 He got the wine bug in college while working in restaurants, first in Los Angeles and later in Portland.
 His wine education began in 2002 when he worked the harvest at Evesham Wood and made his first wines in the old Westrey Wine Company building, next door to Eyrie’s old building, in McMinneville’s granary district.
-He subsequently made three more vintages there, and he credits Westrey founders Amy Wesselman and David Autrey with enabling him to get Matello Wines up on its feet.
+He subsequently made three more vintages there, and he credits Westrey founders Amy Wesselman and David Autrey with encouraging and enabling him to begin his own production (then labeled exclusively as Matello Wines).

-He also credits Cristom’s Steve Doerner with inspiring him, above all with his honesty and openness.
-Secondly, with the decision to work with stems, or whole cluster fermentations.
-Lastly, for guiding Marcus down the path of trusting mother nature to handle fermentations just fine with a minimum of interference.
+He also credits Cristom’s Steve Doerner with inspiring him, above all with his openness and honesty.
+His relationship with Doerner cemented his decision to work with stems, or whole cluster fermentations, and Doerner helped guide him down the path of trusting Mother Nature to handle fermentations just fine with a minimum of interference.

 These days, he likes to do his Pinot Noir fermentations with 30, 50, or 100% whole cluster, depending on the vineyard source and the vintage conditions (grapes from deep, rich volcanic soils, for example, respond well to a higher percentage of whole cluster, while hotter vintages typically take less whole cluster).
 He lets them go through long, cool extractions and doesn’t add yeast.
 There’s no temperature control, no use of enzymes, no pump overs, no cold soaks, no oak chips, minimal sulfur, and no fining.
 The end results are Pinot Noirs with striking aromatics and dense, savory flavors.
 They ask for a couple of years in bottle.
 They demand a proper meal.

-His whites, a varied bunch, tend to be intense, transparent wines.
-They display excellent acidities and minerality (he prefers sedimentary soils for his white grapes because the topsoil tends to be merely a shallow layer above the bedrock).
+His whites are a varied bunch but all are intense, transparent wines–and quite rich without being heavy or clumsy.
+They display excellent acidities and minerality (he prefers sedimentary soils for his white grapes because the top soil tends to be merely a shallow layer above the bedrock).

 Marcus works only with farmers he likes and trusts, and who tend their vineyards personally rather than relying on vineyard management companies.
 For him, wine is a deeply personal matter.
 He’s a stickler about dry-farmed vineyards.
 He prefers windy cool sites with good airflow and drainage.
 He likes ground watched over by a faithful grower which in turn translates into wine with distinct personality.

 In 2014 Marcus had his first child.
-Maybe it was this that motivated him to launch a new label, Goodfellow Family Cellars, a more serious and somber label dedicated to Oregon’s traditional varieties, primarily from single sites.
-The Matello label is now reserved for blends, more experimental lots, and generally more accessible wines.
+Maybe it was this that motivated him to launch a new label, Goodfellow Family Cellars, a more serious and somber label that he originally dedicated to his production of Oregon’s traditional varieties, primarily from single sites.
+These days the brand is transitioning to the Goodfellow label.
+Marcus is shifting things in his cellar too by raising his wines more and more in large, mostly neutral 500-liter and 820-liter barrels in place of the standard 225/228-liter Burgundian barrels.
+This kind of aging is another step toward emphasizing purity of fruit and transparency of site.

 |Matello Wines Pinot Gris||Pinot Gris||From Bishop Creek and Whistling Ridge Vineyards.
 Vines grow at highest elevation, sharing thin soils (12-14 inches of topsoil), exposure to the most wind especially at night, exposure to somewhat less direct sunlight, and both sites are harvested early in the morning.
 The result is a Pinot Gris with excellent acidity and freshness.
 Several yeast strains are used during fermentation for complexity, and the wine is aged on its lees for seven months in older barrel and tank.
 Production averages 350 cases annually.